Exclusivity Clause: Everything You Need to Know

 Sample Exclusivity Clause

 An exclusivity agreement can include a variety of details, depending on the terms and conditions needed by each party.
 However, most will follow a similar outline.
-Include the first and last name of each involved party as well as the agreement creation date.
+Include the first and last names of each involved party as well as the agreement creation date.
 Clearly state that both parties have elected to enter into the agreement based on their interest and free will.
 Then, outline the terms upon which both parties agree.

 The next section should cover which party will provide goods or services exclusively to the other.
 Mention that during the period of the agreement, the seller is not allowed to promote, sell, or solicit the product to any other parties.
 Additionally, outline the fact that the buyer is not allowed to purchase the product from any other vendor.